‘No one thinks it can happen to them’: Wrentham community devastated after 1-year-old drowns in pool

 WRENTHAM, MASS.
-(WHDH) - Authorities have identified the 1-year-old boy who drowned in his family’s above-ground swimming pool in Wrentham on Saturday night.
+(WHDH) - The Wrentham community is mourning the loss of a 1-year-old boy who drowned in his family’s above-ground swimming pool on Saturday night.

 Nicoloro was taken to an area hospital, where he was pronounced dead.